 Personally, I don’t mind small amounts of soy sauce.
 But if you prefer not to use soy sauce, that’s fine!
 Gluten-free and paleo alternatives are also pretty good in this Korean ground beef recipe.

 Remember that you should drizzle the sesame oil after cooking is done.
 It’s a fragile oil that oxidizes easily, so it’s not suitable for high heat cooking.

 How to serve Korean ground beef?

-I serve Korean ground beef over cauliflower rice.
-If you don’t mind the carbs, rice would be the natural choice, obviously.
+I like to serve Korean ground beef on a bed of cauliflower rice.
+If you don’t mind the carbs, rice would be a natural choice, obviously.